 The internal auditor's role includes giving advice on financial matters and performing a range of checks on the Academy's financial systems.
-In particular the checks carried out in the current period included financial control, systems, transactions, risks and risk register.
+In particular the checks carried out in the current period included financial management and reporting, related party transactions, academy policies, annual submissions, governance and website compliance.

-On a quarterly basis, the internal auditor reports to the board of trustees through the audit committee on the operation of the systems of control and on the discharge of the trustees' financial responsibilities.
+Following each audit, the internal auditor reports to the board of trustees through the audit committee on the operation of the systems of control and on the discharge of the trustees' financial responsibilities.